ptmt/ptmt.github.com/posts/2025/return.md

 Let's start from a weak definition, not saying anything about intristic quality.
 A blog can be good as a private intellectual artifact, and better if it resonates outward.
 RSS subscribers makes me happy.

 And for that I need consistency.
 Consistency in writing attempts but keeping the same core, angle, principles.
 Consistency not in producing _reliable mediocrity_ but in thinking.
-Publishing is not the opposite of thinking deeply, avoidance is.
 Keeping posts in drafts for years, never publishing them because they are not good enough is something inevitable.

 <blockquote data-author="Practice makes perfect">Üben macht den Meister</blockquote>

-This is the most naive but hard truth phrase that everyone hears constantly during German classes.
+This is the most naive but hard truth phrase that everyone hears constantly during any kind of German classes.
+Another version is that to perfect a new thing, you'll need to do it 10 thousand times.
 Of course the devil is in the detail.
 You need **Tight Feedback Loop**, **Deliberate Difficulty (Not Comfort)** and **Reflection + Correction**.
 A similar take is [here on Veritasium](https://www.youtube.com/watch?v=5eW6Eagr9XA&t=21s).

 My plans to try out different things for __feedback loop__: